 Be sure to leave your feedback in the comments below or on my Instagram or Facebook pages.
 I would love to hear what products work well for you and also what topics would be helpful for you to read in the future!

 NOTE: None of these products are sponsored.
 I purchased everything listed here myself.
-If you’re interested in helping to keep my blog running, feel free to check out my Shop the Blog page (some links are also posted above), and utilize my links to purchase any products you may be interested in.
+If you’re interested in helping to keep my blog running, please check out my Shop the Blog page (some links are also posted above), and utilize my links to purchase any products you may be interested in.
 I have links for various stores including Ulta, Sephora, Dermstore, and some options in the UK.
-Contrary to the larger bloggers, I make a VERY small percentage of any products you purchase via my links (1-2% average), and every penny literally helps me keep this site running.
+Contrary to the larger bloggers, I make a VERY small percentage of any products you purchase via these links (1-2% average), but every single penny literally helps me keep this site running.
 It’s very costly to be a small beauty blogger.
 I pay for the products myself (no PR lists), pay for the actual website and hosting services, and other website/photography-related expenses.
 It all adds up, which is why I truly appreciate your support and consideration when you’re willing to use a link; but never feel obligated to do so!

 I am so grateful to all of you.
 I have amazing supporters and followers.
 You’re a beautiful group of people, inside and out!